 It’s important to strike the balance between encouraging future custom and coming across as a salesman.

 The best way to encourage future purchases within your response is to sign-post customers to similar or complementary items.
-For example, if a customer has reviewed a Christmas tree they bought from your online store, your response could direct them to the Christmas tree decorations you have for sale on your website.
+For example, if a customer has reviewed a Christmas tree they bought from your small business platform, your response could direct them to the Christmas tree decorations you have for sale on your website.

 Keep recommendations relevant and only ever include one per review.